OpenPeeDeeP/depguard/README.md

 ## Golangci-lint

-This linter was build with [Golangci-lint](https://github.com/golangci/golangci-lint) in mind.
-I will be opening a pull request into that repository to include this linter in its list of supported linters.
+This linter was built with [Golangci-lint](https://github.com/golangci/golangci-lint) in mind.
+I have opened up a [Pull Request](github.com/golangci/golangci-lint/pull/47) into GolangCI-Lint and will hopefully get that merged in soon.